Bible Verse Of The Day

 Prayer:

-Lord, help me to walk by faith and not by sight.
+help me to walk by faith and not by sight.
 Give me the courage to trust in Your plans and to follow Your guidance, even when the way is unclear.
 Strengthen my faith and help me to rely on Your promises.
-Amen.

 Discussion Question: How can you practice walking in faith in your current situation?